paulkarpenko/us-code-ui/uscode/title-20-education/chapter-080-state-fiscal-stabilization-fund.md

   (A) qualifies as an institution of higher education, as defined in subsection 11 So in original.
 Probably should be “section”.
 10013(3) of this title; and

-  (B) continues to be eligible to participate in the programs under title IV of the Higher Education Act of 1965.
+  (B) continues to be eligible to participate in the programs under title IV of the Higher Education Act of 1965 [[20 U.S.C.
+1070](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070) et seq.].

 **(c) Rule of construction** Nothing in this section shall allow a local educational agency to engage in school modernization, renovation, or repair that is inconsistent with State law.